tadeaspetak/petite-file-browser/design-document/design-document.md

  - containerize the app (Docker)
  - use native browser API for networking
  - use native/standard libraries
- - store uwers & sessions in memory, no need for a db
+ - store users & sessions in memory, no need for a db
  - feel free to hardcode usernames, hashes, or directory paths
  - make it secure (strong TLS, no web security vulnerabilities)